Yan Yin Phoi

 Yan Yin has a passion in spreading the importance of a good diet for health, and that has led to her conducting talks to the public, government agencies, and corporate clients.
 She has contributed to the media (including Berita Harian and Mediacorp’s Channel 8) and was involved in health programs aimed to improve the weight and health status of participants.
 As an advocate of evidence-based nutrition, Yan Yin has presented at various local and international scientific meetings.

-Yan Yin is an Accredited Practicing Dietitian with the Dietetics Association of Australia, and a member of the Society of Parenteral and Enteral Nutrition (Singapore) and the Golden Key International Honour Society.
+Yan Yin is an Accredited Practicing Dietitian with Dietitians Australia, and a member of the Society of Parenteral and Enteral Nutrition (Singapore) and the Golden Key International Honour Society.